PepijnMC/FoundryVTT-AI-Description-Generator/README.md

 ![The button on the sheet](https://raw.githubusercontent.com/PepijnMC/FoundryVTT-AI-Description-Generator/main/media/Button.png)

-### Player Characters (SWN/CWN only!)
+### Player Characters (SWN/CWN Default -- Others Configurable)
 The prompt constructed for PC actors is a bit different than for other actors.
 PCs use their lineage and classes as the `subject`, instead of using the actor's name.
-Anything written in the `appearance` text box is also passed along as additional context.
+Anything written in the `biography` text box is also passed along as additional context.
 It is recommended to be short but concise to generate results that fit the character you have envisioned in your mind, for example: `male, wild white hair, steampunk clothing, red eyes`.

-### Examples
+### Examples (OLD - From original D&D focused module)
 **Adult Green Dragon**

 ![A description generated for an Adult Green Dragon](https://github.com/PepijnMC/FoundryVTT-AI-Description-Generator/blob/main/media/Adult%20Green%20Dragon%20Description.png?raw=true)